Maaden (company)

-Maaden (stylized MAADEN; معادن), also known as the Saudi Arabian Mining Co., is a Saudi state-owned mining company headquartered in Riyadh.
+Ma'aden (stylized MAADEN; معادن), also known as the Saudi Arabian Mining Co., is a Saudi state-owned mining company headquartered in Riyadh.
 It was formed as a Saudi joint stock company on 23 March 1997 for the purpose of facilitating the development of Saudi Arabia's mineral resources.
 The Saudi government still owns 50% of its shares while the remaining 50% are listed in Tadawul (Stock Market).
 It is the largest mining company in Saudi Arabia.

+Saudi Arabian Mining Company was ranked 24th on Forbes Middle East's Top 100 Listed Companies 2025 list.